Introduction

 GG-ID: c-abc1234

-- They keep commit-to-PR/MR mappings stable across rebases
+- Commit-to-PR/MR mappings stay stable across rebases

 Branch naming convention